Ne00n/Night-Sky/ReadME.md

 - Email notifications via local Mail function
 - Block the current Thread if the previous one is still Running
 - Backend: PHP, MariaDB
-- Frontend: HTML (Bootstrap 3 / Font Awesome)
+- Frontend: Bootstrap 3, Font Awesome

 QuickSetup: